andres-erbsen/dename-writeup/dename.md

 \label{bcast}
 \end{figure}

-Changes to the user directory happen in discrete rounds: every once in a while the servers propose changes and apply them in lockstep.
-We use a verified broadcast primitive (described below) to ensure that all servers receive learn the same set of requested changes and we make sure that the algorithm for handling them is deterministic.
-Additionally, we describe some unfair behavior servers could engage in that would not directly violate the security claim but is nevertheless undesirable and modify the protocol to counteract that.
+Changes to the user directory happen in discrete rounds: with some regularity (currently every 3 seconds) the servers propose changes and apply them in lockstep.
+We use a verified broadcast primitive (described below) to ensure that all servers receive the same set of requested changes and the algorithm for handling them is deterministic.
+Additionally, we describe some malicious behavior servers could engage in that would not directly violate the security claim but is nevertheless undesirable and modify the protocol to counteract that behavior.

 The physical analogy of verified broadcast is a public announcement: everybody learns what the announcer has to say and can be sure that others heard the same thing.
-In computer networks allowing only point-to-point communication we can emulate this using a two-phase protocol: first the announcer broadcasts the message and then every server broadcasts an acknowledgment of what they received from the announcer.
+In computer networks allowing only point-to-point communication we can emulate this using a two-phase protocol: first the announcer broadcasts the message, then every server broadcasts an acknowledgment of what they received from the announcer.
 In `dename`, all servers announce exactly one set of changes during each round, so we can group each server's acknowledgments of all messages it received into one message.
 Furthermore, as just the equality of the sets of